webzerg/tableshift/README.md

 Then the tableshift environment can be activated with `conda activate tableshift`.

+Once the TableShift package has been officially released (very soon!) we will also provide a pip-installable version.

 **Accessing datasets:** If you simply want to load and use a standard version of one of the TableShift datasets, it's as simple as this: